The Hunterian Museum

 Coins: See one of the world’s finest collections of coins and medals which is the result of hundreds of years of global trade courtesy of Glasgow’s world-leading shipping industry.

-Visit the Mackintosh House: Near The Hunterian museum is the Mackintosh House, a meticulous re-creation of the famed Scottish architect Charles Rennie Mackintosh’s home.
+Visit the Mackintosh House: Near the Hunterian Museum is the Mackintosh House, a meticulous re-creation of the famed Scottish architect Charles Rennie Mackintosh’s home.
 This is a must-visit for any architecture or design enthusiast, offering an intimate look at Mackintosh’s innovative approach to domestic design and decoration.

 Hunterian Museum Glasgow University